josipzavada/workout-logger/README.md

 The backend is deployed on Vercel, so no local setup is needed for the backend.

+## Video demo
+A video demo is available at the root directory of this repository.

 ## Requirements

 - Xcode 16